oscarolsson94/security/inlämning2.md

 To prevent MITM attacks, there are a couple of practical things to do as a user.
 This, combined with encryption and the use of different veification methods in your applications will provide decent protection against such attacks.

 Precautions needed to be taken by the user:
-- Avoid public Wifi connections that aren't protected by password
+- Avoid public Wifi connections that aren't protected by password .
+- Pay attention to notifications in your browser reporting a website as unsecure.